mgunnett/M3C/README.md

 # M3C
 By PW & MG

-In order for the lighting system to function
+In order for the lighting system to function, two programs are needed for both the indoor and outdoor system.
+Below is a list of the Pins and their correspondingsensor.

 ## Pin Modes